 - Fruitfulness in terms of programmatic vitality, the observable spiritual growth of children, and the nurturance of healthy intergenerational relationships

-These characteristics are drawn from the Children’s Ministry Effectiveness Model developed by The LOGOS Ministry.
-The model, based on nearly 50 years of experience working directly with churches, lists factors that can help children’s ministry leaders assess and improve their congregation’s approach to the spiritual nurture of children.
+These characteristics are drawn from the Visioning Tool for Ministry with Children and Youth developed by GenOn Ministries.
+The model, based on nearly 60 years of experience working directly with churches, lists factors that can help children’s ministry leaders assess and improve their congregation’s approach to the spiritual nurture of children.